Daniel-KM/Omeka-S-module-IiifServer/README.md

 [![Build Status](https://travis-ci.org/Daniel-KM/Omeka-S-module-IiifServer.svg?branch=master)](https://travis-ci.org/Daniel-KM/Omeka-S-module-IiifServer)

-[IIIF Server] is a module for [Omeka S] that integrates the [IIIF specifications] and a simple [IIP Image] server to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D...) in the desired formats.
+[IIIF Server] is a module for [Omeka S] that integrates the [IIIF specifications] and a simple image server (similar to a basic [IIP Image]) to allow to process and share instantly images of any size and medias (pdf, audio, video, 3D...) in the desired formats.

 The full specifications of the [International Image Interoperability Framework] standard are supported (level 2), so any widget that supports it can use it.